spirit-code/spirit/README.md

 	./cmake.sh
 	or
 	cd build && cmake .. && cd ..

+Passing `-debug` to the script will cause it to create a debug configuration, meaning that you will be able to properly debug the entire application.
 When on pure **Windows** (no MSys etc), you can simply use the git bash to do this.
 When using MSys etc., CMake will create corresponding MSys makefiles.